enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toHaveState({ foo: 'bar' });
 ```

-Assert that the component has the provided stateKey and optional value if specified:
+Assert that the component has the provided stateKey and optional value if specified.

 ```js
 class Fixture extends React.Component {